The History of Hiking boots

 Hiking and walking is a big part of Human history, the footwear and boots that we wore on our feet have changed considerably over the centuries.
-In this article I cover our history with Hiking and walking footwear in an overview.
+In this article I cover our history of Hiking and walking footwear in an overview.

 Earliest known footwear